Report to: Assistant Superintendent for Teaching and Learning

 Required knowledge, skills, and abilities:

-• Knowledge current large-scale and classroom-based reading assessments and strategies.
+- Knowledge of current large-scale and classroom-based reading assessments and strategies.

-• Ability to remain flexible to meet OSPI and legislative mandates in regards to student information services and projects.
+- Ability to remain flexible to meet OSPI and legislative mandates in regard to student information services and projects.

 Qualifications: